Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 **Customer Objectives**

 As Andrew Cross, the company's CIO wants to significantly improve times it takes to provision development and test SAP environments.
 At the same time, he stresses the importance of minimizing their cost.
 He also points out the criticality of the SAP production workloads and the need of protecting them against unplanned downtime.
 As he stated, "The existing on-premises SAP development and test environments no longer meet the agility required by the fast pace of changes in our business.
-In addition, our operational dependencies on SAP applications force us to seek reasonably priced availability and disaster recovery capabilities for our production SAP deployments".
+In addition, our operational dependencies on SAP applications force us to seek reasonably priced availability and disaster recovery capabilities for our production SAP deployments."

 Contoso CIO and the company CFO, along with Business Development Manager (BDM), Director of SAP Business Analysts, and Director of SAP Operations are all open to taking advantage of Azure as a platform and want their respective teams to be able to leverage the scalability and resiliency provided by the cloud platform.